-Many people take great pride in the presentation of their homes, so adding the finishing touches of hanging art, photos or important documents can sometimes become a slightly more tedious project than anticipated.
-Okay, okay, this all may sound very strange to some, but for those of you who, like me, have struggled with the ongoing dilemma of finding the perfect frame…here are just a few suggestions to assist you:
+Many people take great pride in the presentation of their homes, so adding the finishing touches of hanging art, photos, or important documents can sometimes become a slightly more tedious project than anticipated.
+Okay, this all may sound very strange to some, but for those of you who have struggled with the ongoing dilemma of finding the perfect frame, here are just a few suggestions to assist you.

 However, when choosing your mat color, always try to contrast the wall.
-If the wall has a busy wall paper or is a darker color, try to choose a simple light colored mat.
+If the wall has a busy wallpaper design or is a darker color, try to choose a simple light-colored mat.
 If the wall is a solid light color, choose a darker mat with some possible texture to it.

-I grew up in a household where my mother hung every frame up wherever it fit on the wall.
-Yes, the pieces were always nice to look at, but the disorganization of the arrangement made them look…well, not quite right.
-My suggestion is this; make each hung piece look as though it belongs there.
-Strong diagonal lines create a more exciting or dramatic look (which would look terrific up a stair case), but make sure they are equally spaced apart.
+Many of us grew up in a household where every frame was hung up wherever it would fit on the wall.
+Yes, the pieces were always nice to look at, but the disorganization of the arrangement was a bit jarring to the eyes.
+The best way to put frames on display?
+Make each piece you hang look as though it belongs there.
+Strong diagonal lines create a more exciting or dramatic look (which would look terrific up a staircase), but make sure they are equally spaced apart.
 This also creates a more casual feel to the room.
 Pieces hung in a more symmetrical arrangement create a formal atmosphere and add balance to the room.

 Pay attention to wall size!
-This was another issue my mother had (sorry mom).
-She would put a very small object alone on a large wall.
-It’s okay to put a small frames large walls, don’t get me wrong, but try to group 4 together in a box formation, or in another eye catching grouping in the center of the wall.
+Don’t hang a very small object alone on a large wall.
+It’s okay to put smaller frames on large walls but try to group four together in a box formation or in another eye-catching grouping in the center of the wall.
 This is much more appropriate to fit the large space.
-I always try to stick with smaller pictures for narrow walls and bigger images for larger walls.
+As a general rule, try to stick with smaller pictures for narrow walls and bigger images for larger walls.